turbo-sim/turboflow/projects/thermodynamic_cycles/work_progress.md

 - Incorporated constraint and objective normalization options.
 - Improved the callback function to save convergence history.
 - Added option to specify the cycle topology in the configuration file and error message listing available options in case the cycle topology is invalid.
 - Modified objective/constraint parsing.
-Now all variables being parsed during configuration reading have to be preceded by '$'.
-The rendering function was extended to handle variables that are Numpy arrays (e.g., the vector of temperature differences across a heat exchanger).
+Now all variables being parsed during configuration reading have to be preceded by `$` character
+- The rendering function was extended to handle variables that are Numpy arrays (e.g., the vector of temperature differences across a heat exchanger).

 ### File IO
 - Encapsulated all problem parameters in a YAML configuration file.